 The Clallam County Gleaning Program has partnered with one local farmer’s market to recover market produce and baked goods.
-This partnership took seed when a volunteer gleaner and avid farmer’s market shopper brought the possibility to the attention of the gleaning coordinator.
+This partnership set seed when a volunteer gleaner and avid farmer’s market shopper brought it to the attention of the gleaning coordinator.
 From there the gleaning coordinator talked with the farmer’s market general manager.
-Fortunately the general manager was interested in the idea and had in the past brought extra market goods to a local food agency in the past.
-Finally, the general manager talked with market venders to encourage them to donate unsold items to the local food bank.
-Having market manger on board and with previous food recovery experience was of great benefit.
+Fortunately, the general manager was interested in the idea and had brought extra market goods to a local food agency in the past.
+Finally, the general manager talked with market vendors to encourage them to donate unsold items to the local food bank.
+Having the market manager on board and with previous food recovery experience was of great benefit.

 A very simple system modeled after the previous food recovery efforts of the general manager was instituted.
 A large plastic tub was brought to the market by the working gleaner and was brought to the manager’s booth at the end of the market day.
-The manger gave reminders to the market vendors that they can donate unsold goods to the local food bank.
-The gleaner waited for vendors to respond and then brought the recovered goods to the food bank.
+The manager gives reminders to the market vendors that they can donate unsold goods to the local food bank.
+The gleaner waits for vendors to respond and then brings the recovered goods to the food bank.
 It’s pretty simple.

 The Clallam County Extension, located in Port Angeles, is home to many programs that connect the people and communities of Clallam County with the knowledge base of Washington State University.
-These programs include: Master Gardeners, 4-H, Small Farms, Waste Reduction, Food and Nutrition and Water Protection.
-The Food Recovery Coordinator position was created in 2016 to better serve the existing gleaning program.
-Before the creation of this position the gleaning program had served the community for eight years but never with the attention of a full time position.
-Today the gleaning program has over 300 volunteers who pick produce from residential trees, farm production overages, community garden donations and extras from a local farmer’s market.
-The gleaning coordinator promotes the program by presenting public lectures, reaching out to volunteer organizations, teaching youth groups, attending local events and by putting out press releases.
-Home owners are more than happy to hear there is a volunteer based organization willing to pick their unusable fruit and veggies.
+These programs include: Master Gardeners, 4-H, Small Farms, Waste Reduction, Food and Nutrition, and Water Protection.
+The Gleaning Coordinator position was created in 2016 to better serve the existing gleaning program.
+Before the creation of this position the gleaning program had served the community for eight years but never with the attention of a full-time position.
+Today the gleaning program has over 300 volunteers who pick produce from residential yards, farm production overages, community garden donations and extras from a local farmer’s market.
+The gleaning coordinator promotes the program by presenting public lectures, reaching out to volunteer organizations, teaching youth groups, attending local events, advertising on social media and by putting out press releases.
+Homeowners are more than happy to hear there is a volunteer-based organization willing to pick their extra fruit and veggies.
 Once the produce has been picked a portion is taken home to family and friends and the rest is brought to a local food service program, most often a food bank.
 The gleaning program takes pride in turning potential food waste into a community resource.